RCS-Box API

 Opt-out / Opt-in section.
 Delivery events

-(DELIVERED, READ) are not forwarded
+(DELIVERED, READ) are also forwarded

 Request format